About Pellegrino Artusi

 Don’t trust books on the art of cookery: they are for the most part incorrect or incomprehensible....at the very bestyou might learn some useful notion if you already know the art well enough [Preface]

-This year Esperienza presents a series of events dedicated to the bicentennial of Pellegrino Artusi (1820-1911), the father of modern Italian cookery.
-In collaboration with Casa Artusi (Forlimpopoli, Italy), Artusi expert Grazia Menechella from the University of Wisconsin, Madison, Cooks of Crocus Hill, Eastside restaurant and Terzo restaurant, the goal is nothing less than to bring to life a man whose ideas more than 100 years later are still revolutionary.
+Every year, Esperienza presents a series of events in August dedicated to the birthday of Pellegrino Artusi (1820-1911), the father of modern Italian cookery.
+In collaboration with Casa Artusi (Forlimpopoli, Italy), the goal is nothing less than to bring to life a man whose ideas more than 100 years later are still revolutionary.
+Click here for details of this year’s events, or consider joining us for one of of our upcoming Culinary tours in the homeland of Artusi himself, including a visit and hands-on cooking class at Casa Artusi.